-In 1927, world-renowned architect Frank Lloyd Wright designed a unique fuel filling station and intended to place it on the corner of Michigan Avenue and Cherry Street, in Buffalo.
+In 1927, world-renowned architect Frank Lloyd Wright designed a unique fuel filling station intended for the corner of Michigan Avenue and Cherry Street, downtown Buffalo.
 The station was never built.

-The architecture was truly ahead of its time and features a second story observation room complete with a fireplace, restrooms, a copper roof, two 45 foot poles (Wright called them “totems”) and an overhead, gravity-fed gas distribution system for fueling cars.
-The second story observation room was designed by Wright so that patrons of the Filling Station had a comfortable place to wait and watch as their vehicles were serviced.
+with fireplace, restrooms, copper roof, two 45 foot poles (Wright called them “totems”) overhead gravity-fed gas distribution system for fueling cars, and attendant's quarters with a second fireplace.
+The second story observation room provided patrons a comfortable place to wait as their vehicle was serviced.

 Fundraising efforts continue for the Buffalo Filling Station by Frank Lloyd Wright and the Buffalo Transportation Pierce-Arrow Museum.
 Donations are very much appreciated and can be made here or by calling the Museum’s main office at 716-853-0084.